 I, on the other hand, had totally forgotten all of the travel safety tips I had taught her as the panic took over.
 I wish I had have followed my own advice so I was not as stressed when we found her.

-Now they are older it has changed so
+Now that we are traveling with teens and they are older it has changed so

 Travel with a baby or a toddler